nickjmiller/photo_dumper/DEVELOPMENT_PHASES.md

 - [ ] Add session summary with eliminated photos count
 - [ ] Show comparison speed metrics

-### Winner Celebration
+### Deletion Confirmation Screen
-- [ ] Create animated winner reveal screen
+- [ ] Create deletion confirmation screen showing all eliminated photos
-- [ ] Show finalist photos leading to winner
+- [ ] Display count of photos to be deleted vs kept
-- [ ] Add sharing functionality for the winning photo
-- [ ] Option to save winner to a special album
+- [ ] Allow user to review and modify selections before deletion
-- [ ] Confetti animation and celebratory UI
+- [ ] Add "Confirm Delete" and "Cancel" buttons
+- [ ] Show preview of photos that will be kept

 ## 🧪 Phase 4: Testing and Polish

 ### Comprehensive Testing
-- [ ] Unit tests for tournament algorithm
+- [ ] Unit tests for comparison algorithm
 - [ ] Widget tests for all comparison UI components
 - [ ] Integration tests for complete photo selection to winner flow
 - [ ] Performance tests with large photo sets (100+ photos)
 - [ ] Memory usage optimization tests

 ### Edge Case Handling
-- [ ] Single photo selection (auto-declare winner)
+- [ ] Single photo selection (auto-keep)
 - [ ] Two photo selection (simple head-to-head)
+- [ ] All photos skipped in Round 1 (auto-advance to Round 2)
+- [ ] All photos kept in Round 2 (no deletion needed)
 - [ ] Handling of corrupted or unloadable images
 - [ ] App state persistence during interruptions
 - [ ] Graceful handling of permission revocation